 Chola is an Indian street food popular over centuries.
-Not to be confused with the Monarchs in India centuries ago who were also called Cholas; this food is prepared in many variations.
+There are numerous ways to prepare this food, which is not to be confused with the Monarchs of India centuries ago, who were also known as Cholas.

-A purely vegeterian dish, the base is always of chickpeas (commonly referred to as chola or channa); they are mixed with finely chopped tomatoes, onions, green chillies and corriander leaves.
-It is not complete without adding condiments to make it tangy with a hint of sweet and a tad spicy.
-This is in the form of a tamarind and date chutney, perhaps a squeeze of lemon and a spice mix called Chaat Masala.
+Chickpeas (also known as chola or channa) are the basis of this purely vegetarian dish, which is mixed with finely chopped tomatoes, onions, green chilies, and corriander leaves.
+It is not complete without adding condiments to make it tangy with a hint of sweetness and a tad spicy.
+This is in the form of a tamarind and date chutney, perhaps a squeeze of lemon and a spice mix called chaat masala.

 I love to add fresh mango and boiled potato cubes to add to the texture and flavour.

-Here is my recipe I share, its best to taste as you go along to help you keep it best suited to your palate.
+Here is my recipe I share.
+It is best to taste as you go along to help you keep it best suited to your palate.

 Serves 12 persons